Construction Program Guide

 Specifically, 23 C.F.R.
 635.411(a)(3) allows for the use of patented or proprietary items through experimental projects

-- Title 23 U.S.C.
-315 provides very broad authority for the Secretary of Transportation to prescribe regulations to carry out the Federal-aid highway program.
+- 23 USC 315 Rules, regulations, and recommendations (2012) provides very broad authority for the Secretary of Transportation to prescribe regulations to carry out the Federal-aid highway program.
 However, there are no specific statutes dealing experimental work plans.